SvenShevtzoff/Roosters-and-Lectures/code/visualize/README.md

 # Visualize

-In this folder a schedule can be visualized using matplotlib
+In this folder a schedule can be visualized using matplotlib.